centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 We would also love if you showed Centra to your new colleagues - you and they will have a common perspective on using Centra, and we believe explanation coming from a person working on the same problem is easier to understand than any documentation.

+Having said that, we strive to have the best available documentation, which we would measure by how many Partners are able to build working solutions without needing to ask us any questions.
+We've had single integrations like that in the past, and we're proud of that fact.

 #### Philosophy 3: Technical Support and Professional Services are two completely different things

 What we do for our Partners:

-* Technical support
+* **Technical support**
   If you have technical questions, either about Centra UI or our APIs, let us know!
-Please make sure to always include as much details as you can - which customer and environment you are working with, what you are trying to achieve, how far have you managed to follow our guides and documentation, etc.
+Please make sure to always include as much details as you can - which customer and environment you are working with, what you are trying to achieve, how far have you managed to follow our guides and documentation, and so on

-* Bug reports and verification
+* **Bug reports and verification**
   If you encounter any behaviour that deviates from documentation or common sense, let us know!
 We want Centra to work reliably for everyone, so any technical issues will be looked at and fixed, if deemed necessary.

-* Questions about technical features
+* **Questions about technical features**
   If you have questions about new features, specific APIs, things mentioned in our newsletter - ask away!
 Even if we don't respond immediately, we will find a way to explain it to you as best we can.

-* (Optional) Basic monitoring of your websites (Pingdom-based with alerts in Slack)
+* **(Optional) Basic monitoring of your websites (Pingdom-based with alerts in Slack)**
   With this we can help you share the burden of monitoring status of Customer's websites - we will discover if it fails to load, warn you about certificates that will soon expire, etc.

 What we don't do:

-* Professional services (unless paid for)
+* **Professional services (unless paid for)**
   If your request is out of scope of technical support, and you still want us to spend time working on it, we should agree on how much our time is going to cost.

-* Filling environments with data
+* **Filling environments with data**
   This is the responsibility of our common Customers - we give them education and tools to set up or import Products and their media, Markets, Shipping alternatives, Taxes, etc. We don't have automated tools to, for example, generate test orders - this is near to impossible to do well, since the amount of permutations of different setups, plugins, flows and integrations grows exponentially with every new, unique Customer.

-* Testing of customer's configurations / plugins
-  Centra should throw errors when, for example, payment plugin fails to authenticate.
+* **Testing of customer's configurations / plugins** Centra should throw errors when, for example, payment plugin fails to authenticate.
 Most of the times Centra can't help, though, since Customers have their own agreements with Payment / E-mail / other providers and any issues with those services is outside of our control.

-* Application design advice
+* **Application design advice**
   Don't ask us how many Warehouses should be set up - this is something our Customer should know!

 For example: